kubernetes/test-infra/prow/getting_started_deploy.md

 bazel run //prow/cmd/tackle
 ```

-The will help you through the following steps:
+This will help you through the following steps:

 * Choosing a kubectl context (and creating a cluster / getting its credentials if necessary)
 * Deploying prow into that cluster
 * Configuring GitHub to send prow webhooks for your repos.
-Please note that the absolute path to a personal access token should be specified.
+This is where you'll provide the absolute `/path/to/oauth/secret`

-See the Next Steps section after running this utility.
+See the [Next Steps](#next-steps) section after running this utility.

 ## Manual deployment